eBay/tsv-utils/docs/tool_reference/number-lines.md

 **Synopsis:** number-lines [options] [file...]

 number-lines reads from files or standard input and writes each line to standard output preceded by a line number.
 It is a simplified version of the Unix `nl` program.
 It supports one feature `nl` does not: the ability to treat the first line of files as a header.
 This is useful when working with tab-separated-value files.
-If header processing used, a header line is written for the first file, and the header lines are dropped from any subsequent files.
+If header processing is used, a header line is written for the first file, and the header lines are dropped from any subsequent files.

 **Options:**
 * `--h|help` - Print help.